-The contract value represents contributions plus earnings, less Participant withdrawals and administrative expenses.
-Investments in Company Stock and the money market fund are recorded at fair value, using the closing price as quoted on the NASDAQ Stock Market on the valuation date.
+Mutual funds, Collective investment trust funds and the Fidelity Managed Income Portfolio II fund, a pooled stable value fund (the "Stable value fund"), held by the Plan are valued at the NAV of shares held which is based on the value of underlying assets.
+Investments in Company Stock and the money market fund are recorded at fair value with the closing price as quoted on the NASDAQ Stock Market on the valuation date.

 Purchases and sales of investments are reflected on a trade-date basis.
 Dividend income is reported on the ex-dividend date while interest income is recorded as earned on an accrual basis.
 Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.